stormid/scaffold/docs/making-websites/javascript.md

 ## Authoring

 ### ESM syntax
 JavaScript is authored in ESM syntax (i.e. arrow functions, const/let, async/await, import/export) and is transpiled by Rspack's built-in SWC loader based on the .browserslistrc.
-(Tests are transpiled by SWC too, via `@swc/jest`.)
+(Tests are transpiled by SWC too, via the loader hook in `tools/testing`.)

 Not all ESM language features are automatically transpiled, some have to be polyfilled.
 If in doubt, check the browser support list and the transpiled output file.